Abdulla-1234/Road-Accident-Detection-at-Real-Time/README.md

 ## Alert System Example

-Here’s an example of the **Telegram alert message** sent in case of an accident:
+Here’s an example of the **Telegram alert message** sent in case of an accident